A Guide to Sole Trader Accounting

 What Business Records do I need?

 You must keep accurate records of sole trader income and expenditure when running a business.
-This will help you monitor your performance more accurately and aid with forecasting cash flow.
+This will help you monitor your performance more accurately and aid cash flow forecasting.

 You should keep all relevant documents, such as invoices, bank statements, receipts, emails, etc., for at least six years from the 31st January submission deadline for your tax return.

-These documents can be kept in paper format or digitally but must include relevant details such as the date, amount received or spent, and a brief transaction description.
+These documents can be kept in paper or digital format, but must include relevant details such as the date, the amount received or spent, and a brief transaction description.

 Keeping Track of Sole Trader Business Expenses